Suggestions on CCE Cluster Selection

 - The IP addresses in a node CIDR block must match the cluster scale.
 Otherwise, nodes cannot be created due to insufficient IP addresses.

-- The IP addresses in a container CIDR block must match the service scale.
+- The IP addresses in a pod CIDR block must match the service scale.
 Otherwise, pods cannot be created due to insufficient IP addresses.

-In complex scenarios, for example, multiple clusters use the same VPC or clusters are interconnected across VPCs, determine the number of VPCs, the number of subnets, the container CIDR blocks, and the communication modes of the Service CIDR blocks.
+In complex scenarios, for example, multiple clusters use the same VPC or clusters are interconnected across VPCs, determine the number of VPCs, the number of subnets, the pod CIDR blocks, and the communication modes of Service CIDR blocks.
 For details, see Planning CIDR Blocks for a Cluster.

-kube-proxy is a key component of a Kubernetes cluster.
-It is responsible for load balancing and forwarding between a Service and its backend pod.
+kube-proxy is a key component in a Kubernetes cluster.
+It is responsible for load balancing and forwarding between a Service and its backend pods.

-- IPVS allows higher throughput and faster forwarding.
-It applies to scenarios where the cluster scale is large or the number of Services is large.
+- IPVS: allows higher throughput and faster forwarding.
+It applies to scenarios where the cluster scale is large or there are many Services.

-- iptables is the traditional kube-proxy mode.
-This mode applies to the scenario where the number of Services is small or there are a large number of short concurrent connections on the client.
+- iptables: the traditional kube-proxy mode.
+It applies to the scenario where there are not so many Services or there are many short concurrent connections on clients.

-If high stability is required and the number of Services is less than 2000, the iptables forwarding mode is recommended.
-In other scenarios, the IPVS forwarding mode is recommended.
+If high stability is required and there are fewer than 2,000 Services, iptables is recommended.
+In other scenarios, IPVS is recommended.

 For details, see Comparing iptables and IPVS.

-- The upper limit of network resources is low, which may result in a single-point bottleneck.
+- They have fewer network resources.
+This may result in a single-point bottleneck.

 - Resources may be wasted.
-If each container running on a low-specification node needs a lot of resources, the node cannot run multiple containers and there may be idle resources in it.
+If each pod running on a small-flavor node requests a lot of resources, the node cannot run multiple pods and there may be idle resources on it.

-- The upper limit of the network bandwidth is high.
+- They have higher network bandwidth.
 This ensures higher resource utilization for high-bandwidth applications.

-- Multiple containers can run on the same node, and the network latency between containers is low.
+- Multiple pods can run on the same node.
+This ensures low network latency between pods.

 Additionally, select a proper vCPU/memory ratio based on your requirements.
-For example, if a service container with large memory but fewer CPUs is used, configure the specifications with the vCPU/memory ratio of 1:4 for the node where the container resides to reduce resource waste.
+For example, if a service container with large memory but fewer CPUs is used, configure a node flavor with a vCPU/memory ratio of 1:4 to reduce resource waste.

-CCE supports the containerd and Docker container engines. containerd is recommended for its shorter traces, fewer components, higher stability, and less consumption of node resources.
-Since Kubernetes 1.24, Dockershim is removed and Docker is no longer supported by default.
+CCE supports the containerd and Docker container runtimes. containerd is recommended for its shorter traces, fewer components, higher stability, and reduced consumption of node resources.
+As of Kubernetes 1.24, Dockershim has been removed and Docker is no longer supported as a container runtime.
 For details, see Kubernetes is Moving on From Dockershim: Commitments and Next Steps.
-CCE clusters 1.27 do not support the Docker container engine.
+CCE clusters of v1.27 do not support Docker.

 Use containerd in typical scenarios.
-The Docker container engine is supported only in the following scenarios:
+The Docker container runtimes are supported only in the following scenarios:

 - Docker in Docker (usually in CI scenarios)